Tag Archives: hiking

 How much it will cost:

 Patagonia, like many far-flung corners of the world, can be surprisingly expensive, particularly when compared with other parts of South America.
 There are a few reasons for this: First, the region is extremely remote, making it costly to bring in provisions—everything from fuel to food to cleaning supplies.
 Our picnic lunches, for instance, traveled 75 miles from the town nearest Chile’s national park (many ingredients surely traveled much farther than that, though the caterer made smart use of plums from her own trees, wild-growing rhubarb, and other local produce).
 Second, the season is short, so businesses that cater to tourists—which are most of them—have to earn a year’s income in just a few months.
 Third, the population is sparse, so there is high demand for the relatively few local guides who combine the hiking prowess, charisma, and knowledge of local history and geology that are all required to do the job right.
 There are some certifiably luxurious lodges in Chilean Patagonia, but most command high prices not for their expertly trained staff or high-design rooms (many, in fact, feel downright generic).
 A five-star hotel in Argentine Patagonia probably wouldn’t earn that rating in the Pyrenees.
 What you’re paying for is proximity to awe-inspiring mountains.
-Be prepared to spend $1,000 to $1,250 per day (for two travelers) for a WOW trip.
+For a WOW-caliber trip, be prepared to spend $1,500 or more per day (for two travelers), depending on what time of year you travel and which accommodations you choose.

 How many days you’ll need: